Gliptopolis/WLED_Klipper/README.md

 ![alt text](https://github.com/Gliptopolis/WLED_Klipper/blob/main/images/Max.%236343.jpg)

+Hopefully this helps you light up your project.
+If I can be of help, please reeach out to me over at discord, Glipski#1809.
+I'll try and answer questions.
+Just remember that I'm not very smart.

 ## Contributing

 If this helped you at all, please feel free to [Buy Me a Coffee, or Beer](https://www.buymeacoffee.com/gliptopoliB)